 Our team in the Cardiac Arrhythmia Service includes some of the world's most experienced physicians in cardiac electrophysiology, who specialize in treating a full range of patients, including those with the most complex medical concerns.
 Our specially trained team performs more than 3,000 procedures annually, including catheter ablation, implantable cardioverter defibrillator (ICD), pacemaker implantation and cardiac resynchronization, which translates to better outcomes for patients.

 Our team of specialists are seeing patients with in-person office visits and virtual visits.
 For initial consults, second opinions, treatment planning and follow-up care, you can receive individualized, expert cardiac care from the comfort of your home.

 The Heart & Vascular Center offers the following for our patients:

 The Heart & Vascular Center is located in the Shapiro Cardiovascular Center, across the street from our main 75 Francis St. entrance.
 The center brings together the full range of services in one location, fostering seamless and coordinated care for all cardiovascular patients.

 If you are having surgery or a procedure, you will likely be scheduled for a visit to the Watkins Clinic for pre-operative information and tests.

-The day of surgery, you care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with heart rhythm disorders.
-After surgery, you will go to the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.
+The day of surgery, your care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with CHD.
+After surgery, you will go to the post-surgical care unit where you will receive comprehensive care from an experienced surgical and nursing staff.